Danone says European dairy recovery to feed profit momentum

 Danone said on Thursday the recall in Asia cost the group 370 million euros in lost sales last year and shaved 26 basis points from its operating profit margin.

-In the fourth quarter alone the recall cut 200 million euros (164 million pounds) off the baby food division's sales.
+In the fourth quarter alone the recall cut 200 million euros ($275 million) off the baby food division's sales.

 Danone said that baby food sales fell 6.9 percent in the fourth quarter after falling 8.6 percent in the third quarter.
 This compared with analysts' average forecast for an 8.7 percent decline in a company-compiled consensus.